Characters of The Last of Us Part II: Ellie

 Ellie (Ashley Johnson) is a playable protagonist of The Last of Us Part II.
 Two years after the events of the first game, Ellie returned to the Firefly hospital and learned the truth from Joel.
 The main plot of Part II takes place two years later, where Ellie and Joel have built a life in Jackson, though it is evident their relationship is still strained.
 Ellie and her girlfriend Dina leave Jackson in search of Joel and Tommy.
 Ellie enters the Washington Liberation Front (WLF) camp to witness Abby Anderson beat Joel to death, and swears revenge.
 Ellie and Dina head to the WLF base in Seattle, where Tommy has gone.
-After escaping a WLF ambush, the pair retreat to a theater, where Ellie reveals her immunity to Dina and learns that Dina is pregnant.
+After escaping a WLF ambush, the pair retreat to a theater, where Ellie reveals her immunity for Cordyceps fungus to Dina and learns that Dina is pregnant.
 The next day, with Dina sick, Ellie pursues Tommy alone and encounters Dina's ex-boyfriend Jesse, who has followed them to Seattle.
 Evading the Seraphites, a cult fighting the WLF for control of Seattle, Ellie tracks another WLF member, Nora Harris, to a hospital, and tortures her for information.